dodorare/crossbow/docs/src/install/android-windows.md

 - Add `ANDROID_SDK_ROOT` variable with value `<path_to_sdk>\sdk`.<br/>(ex. `C:\Users\username\AppData\Local\android\sdk`)
 - Add `ANDROID_NDK_ROOT` variable with value `<path_to_sdk>\sdk\ndk\<version>`.<br/>(ex. `C:\Users\username\AppData\Local\Android\Sdk\ndk\23.1.7779620`)

+Crossbow default build process requires installed Gradle on your PC.
+You can download it [here](https://services.gradle.org/distributions/).
+Set to environment variable.

+- Add `GRADLE_HOME` variable with value `<path_to_gradle>`.

 If you will build application with emulator you should add this to environment variables:

 - Add `<path_to_sdk>\sdk\tools\bin` to `PATH` variable.